 Unless otherwise specified, all references made within this document to the European Union include all current member states to the European Union and the European Economic Area.

-Small sets of data stored in the User's device.
+Cookies are Trackers consisting of small sets of data stored in the User's browser.

 This privacy statement has been prepared based on provisions of multiple legislations, including Art.
 13/14 of Regulation (EU) 2016/679 (General Data Protection Regulation).